 Basic Spanish language skills in listening, speaking, reading, and writing within a cultural framework.
 Students will acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the beginner level.
 Three lecture hours, one lab hour per week.
-Credit: 4 semester hours

 SPAN 1412 Beginning Spanish II